 Together, the budget narrative and the budget provide your best guess about your future expenses.

 * Note: Avoid using “miscellaneous” as an expense item.
 The term raises questions.
 Increase office or project supplies to cover small, unforeseen expenses.
-Otherwise, identify the expense and place it in its own category or one of the 2o above.
+Otherwise, identify the expense and place it in its category or one of the 2o above.

 If you appreciate these Added Value posts, please consider subscribing.